Fermi-Liquid $T^2$ Resistivity: Dynamical Mean-Field Theory Meets Experiment

+In principle, it should be straightforward to extract $C$ from the DMFT self-energy $\text{Im}\Sigma$, for $T < T^{\text{FL}}$, where $T^{\text{FL}}$ denotes the scale below which FL behavior holds [i.e., Eq.~(\ref{eq:IMSig_FL}) applies in the absence of other sources of inelastic scattering than el-el].
+However, the small scattering rates of \svo{} and \smo{} make this extraction a challenging task.
+Thus, a careful analysis of how to obtain $C$ is necessary to have confidence in the numerical precision of the $A$ coefficients.
+For a full discussion, see Ref.~\citenum{CompanionPaperLong}; here, we briefly summarize the methods we found most reliable and used in this work.

-We found that the QMC+Pad\'e results for $|\omega| < T$ depend sensitively on the AC parameters, particularly the value of $\eta$ when evaluating the Pad\'e approximant at $\omega + i \eta$ (see \cite{CompanionPaperLong}).
-NRG results for $|\omega|<T$ are also less reliable than for $|\omega|>T$ since the Wilson chain is effectively cut on the scale of $T$ \cite{Weichselbaum2007,Weichselbaum2012b,Lee2016}.
-Importantly, however, the QMC+Pad\'e results for $\omega \gtrsim T$ are stable with respect to the AC parameters \cite{CompanionPaperLong} and in very good agreement with NRG.
-This allows us to robustly determine the value of $C$ (the error bar/shaded region is chosen to span the spread of the curves in Fig.~\ref{fig:ImSig_w}) as $0.45\pm 0.15\,\mathrm{eV}^{-1}$ for \svo{} \footnote{Note that this number is slightly larger than 0.33 eV$^{-1}$ reported in Ref.~\citenum{Abramovitch2024}; we show in \cite{CompanionPaperLong} that this discrepancy comes solely from the method of extracting $A$ from $\Sigma$} and $0.48\pm0.13\,\mathrm{eV}^{-1}$ for \smo{}.
+Since most QMC algorithms operate on the imaginary-frequency axis, it is common practice to extrapolate Im$\Sigma(i\omega\rightarrow0^+,T)$ and fit a quadratic function to several values of $T$.
+However, for \svo{} and \smo{}, the value of $C$ from this procedure is sensitive to the choice of numerical parameters \cite{CompanionPaperLong}.
+Performing AC would allow direct evaluation of Im$\Sigma(\omega=0,T)$, but QMC+Pad\'e results for $|\omega| \!<\!
+T$ depend sensitively on the AC parameters, particularly the value of $\eta$ when evaluating the Pad\'e approximant at $\omega + i \eta$ \cite{CompanionPaperLong}.
+NRG works with real frequencies, circumventing the need for AC, but the $|\omega| \!<\!
+T$ region is also less reliable than $|\omega| \!>\!
+T$ since the Wilson chain is effectively cut on the scale of $T$ \cite{Weichselbaum2007,Weichselbaum2012b,Lee2016}.

+Importantly, the QMC+Pad\'e results for $\omega \gtrsim T$ are stable with respect to the AC parameters \cite{CompanionPaperLong} and in very good agreement with NRG.
+Hence, using the self-energies in this regime along with the known FL scaling~\eqref{eq:IMSig_FL} provides the most robust way to determine $C$.
+Figure~\ref{fig:ImSig_w} shows $-\text{Im}\Sigma(\omega,T)/(\pi T)^2$ vs.\ $\vert\omega\vert/T$ for $T=116$, 193, and $290$ K. As predicted by the FL relation~\eqref{eq:IMSig_FL}, the curves from different $T$ approximately collapse onto the universal form $C[\omega^2/(\pi T)^2+1]$, establishing that these temperatures are below $T^{\text{FL}}$ for both materials \footnote{This is independently confirmed by our $T=0$ NRG results for the spin susceptibility (see \cite{CompanionPaperLong}).}.
+The resulting $C$ values are (the error bar/shaded region is chosen to span the spread of the curves in Fig.~\ref{fig:ImSig_w}) $0.45\pm 0.15\,\mathrm{eV}^{-1}$ for \svo{} \footnote{Note that this number is slightly larger than 0.33 eV$^{-1}$ reported in Ref.~\citenum{Abramovitch2024}; we show in \cite{CompanionPaperLong} that this discrepancy comes solely from the method of extracting $A$ from $\Sigma$} and $0.48\pm0.13\,\mathrm{eV}^{-1}$ for \smo{}.
+Note that the presence of el-ph interactions in experiments requires measurements at very low $T$, while we can explore FL behavior in a broader $T$ range in our calculations involving only el-el interactions.

 The insets in Fig.~\ref{fig:ImSig_w} show the real part of the self-energy, related to the quasiparticle weight $Z$ as

 From both QMC and NRG, we find $Z \approx 0.50$ for \svo{} and $Z \approx 0.59$ for \smo{} (for all $T$ considered in Fig.~\ref{fig:ImSig_w}).